Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Fluctuation-Dissipation Theorem

 where we have used that $\Delta E := 2{\cal N}_B\omega_0$.

-We can see, then, that Eq. \eqref{eq:infT_FDT_RM} is of the form of our main result, Eq. \eqref{fdt.T}, where $C = \frac{W_O}{4 \pi}$.
+We can see, then, that Eq. \eqref{eq:infT_FDT_RM2} is of the form of our main result, Eq.
+(3) of the main text, where $C = \frac{W_O}{4 \pi}$.
 What follows is to generalize this relation, allowing the DOS and $\Gamma$ to vary in energy, and for finite temperatures.